xeptagondev/performance-app-methodology/methodology/accountability/project-quality-assurance.md

 * **SESP\_Status**: Reflects the current status of the SESP process for the project, with possible values like "Not Monitored," "Pending," or "Completed."
 * **ProjectNum\_Unified**: A unique identifier for each project, allowing for consistent tracking and referencing across different records or databases.
 * **ApprovedDate**: The date and time when the project received approval, formatted as a timestamp, indicating when the project was officially sanctioned.

+There will be a new column called "Project Current Status" that can be used to filter the projects that are active as of today:

+Will be from these:

+* Financially Closed
+* On Going
+* Operationally Closed
+* Submit for Operational Close
+* Submitted for Financial close

 ## PQA Statuses